choojs/choo-website/content/reference/routing.md

 ```

 1. We define our base view on route `/`.
 This is the first route that's loaded
-   when a person visits our site.
-It contains a single anchor tag that points
+   when someone visits our site.
+It contains a single anchor tag that points to
-   to `/second`.
+   `/second`.
 2. We defined our second route as `/second`.
 This won't be shown unless someone
    navigates to `/second`.
 When it's rendered, it contains a single anchor tag
    that points to `/`.